Sask. teachers begin rotating full-day strikes amid stalled contract negotiations | CBC News

 The province and teachers are also distant on salary proposals.

-Teachers are asking for two per cent annual wage increases and that their salaries be tied to the consumer price index (CPI) to account for inflation.
+Teachers are asking for annual wage increases of two per cent, and for their salaries be tied to the consumer price index to account for inflation.

-Meanwhile, the province says the CPI is not a factor in any other collective agreement it has signed and maintains that its offer of a seven per cent raise over three years would keep Saskatchewan teachers' salaries above the western Canadian average.
+However, the province says the Consumer Price Index is not a factor in any other collective agreement it has signed and maintains that its offer of a seven per cent raise over three years would keep the salaries of Saskatchewan above the average in Western Canada.

+"A fair deal for teachers must also be a fair deal for taxpayers.
+Saskatchewan taxpayers already contribute the most per capita to education in the country," the ministry of education said in an emailed statement Thursday.

 Tell us your thoughts on teacher job action: